progwi0/pix/README.md

 ### pix

 Introducing our new package manager...
-# pix
+Pix!

 Features of our package manager: